ProfoundlyParker/noted/README.md

 ### Possible Future Improvements:

-- Unit + integration tests
+- Unit + integration tests (as of 8/25: already implemented with over 90% coverage)
 - Unsplash API integration to allow users to choose from stock photos
 - Page descriptions and/or tags